Stiffstream/json_dto/README.md

 ## v.0.2.10

 Another way of custom read/write operations added.
-It's based on specifying an instance of some Reader_Writer type in the description of a field.
+It's based on specifying an instance of some user-supplied Reader_Writer type in the description of a field.
 See [Usage of Reader_Writer](#usage-of-reader_writer) for more details.

 For support of that feature new overloads of `json_dto::mandatory`, `json_dto::optional`, and `json_dto::optional_no_default` have been added.